decentraland/adr/content/ADR-86-realm-picking-algorithm.md

 ## Need

-When an user starts the client and no realm is specified, then there are multiple criterias to pick realms, and there is no clear agreement on which of these criterias is more important.
+When a user starts the client and no realm is specified, then there are multiple criteria to pick realms, and there is no clear agreement on which of these criteria is more important.

 ## Approach